LCC-CIT/CS296N-CourseMaterials/CS296N_Syllabus.md

 ### No-Show Drop

-LCC has a [no-show drop](https://inside.lanecc.edu/copps/documents/no-show-drops) policy which means that during the first week of the term, to avoid being dropped, a student must attend at least one class meeting.
+LCC has a [no-show drop](https://inside.lanecc.edu/copps/documents/no-show-drops) policy which means that during the first week of the term, to avoid being dropped, a student must attend at least one class meeting or complete one assignment or quiz.